Chapter 171 — Driver's License

 Petition for Court Hearing on License Reinstatement

-If the commissioner refuses, revokes, suspends, or cancels your license, you can file a petition in district court to …
+If the commissioner refuses, revokes, suspends, cancels, or disqualifies your license (with limited exceptions), you can …

 171.20